CodinGame/Contribute-Help/pages/community/create.md

 - **Private**: a draft that can be shared with friends with the link.
 - **WIP**: as Work In Progress.
 Visible by everyone for feedback and suggestions but not yet ready to be approved and published.
 WIP contributions cannot be approved.
 Unless the author changes its state, a WIP contribution goes back to a private state after 30 days.
 - **Ready**: visible by everyone and ready for approval.
-If a *ready* contribution is not approved/rejected after 30 days, it goes back to a private state.
+If a ready contribution is not approved/rejected after 30 days, it goes back to a private state.
+A contribution cannot be published before 7 days even if it has been approved 3 times, to let time for other moderators to review it.
+If during this period it is rejected 3 times, it will go back to a private state, even if 3 moderators approved it.

 To submit a classic puzzle or CoC puzzle as *WIP* or *Ready*, the author must provide a solution to the puzzle, in any language.